datasets/country-codes/README.md

 ## Preparation

-This package includes Python scripts to fetch current country information and output a JSON document and CSV of combined country code information.
+This package includes Python scripts to fetch current country information from various data sources and output CSV of combined country code information.

 CSV output is provided via the `in2csv` and `csvcut` utilities from [csvkit](http://github.com/onyxfish/csvkit)